Y45H-GitHub/Animal-Welfare-Tracker-Application/README.md

 - **MySQL**

 ### APIs
-- **Google Maps API**: Used to convert addresses to geographical coordinates (latitude and longitude) and display the location on the map.
+- **Google Maps API**:
+Used to convert addresses to geographical coordinates (latitude and longitude) Display the location on the map.